SUMMARY, PRESS RELEASE and RESPONSES regarding Ove von Spaeth's

 sky due to their placements near to the sun.
 The presented interpretation

-seems confirmed with great precision by modern astronomical methods.
+seems being confirmed with great precision by modern astronomical methods.

 Accordingly, Senmut's star map must be acknowledged as one of history's

 Subsequently produced star-maps in Egypt seem to confirm this discovery.

 Created under the reigns of different pharaohs during 400 years or more